 When large-scale flash storage first came to the consumer market as an alternative to conventional hard drives, the biggest concern (aside from price) was longevity.
-Tech fans had a pretty good idea of the general reliability of hard drives, but SSDs were still something of a wild card.
+Tech fans had a pretty good idea of the general reliability of hard drives, but solid-state drives (SSDs) were still something of a wild card.

-But years later, the market for SSDs has matured considerably, and we’ve got a lot more data on… well, data.
-The good news is that SSDs are probably much more reliable than you think, and certainly at least as good as hard drives in terms of data retention and failure rates.
-The bad news is that SSDs tend to fail more often with age, and not with extended data reading and writing, as formerly predicted.
+Now, the market for SSDs has matured considerably, and we have a lot more data on… well, data.
+The good news is that SSDs have proven to be extremely reliable and certainly at least as good as hard drives in terms of data retention and failure rates.
+The bad news is that SSDs tend to fail more often with age—and not with extended data reading and writing, as formerly predicted.

-That means that you’re no more likely to lose data with an all-flash setup versus a standard hard drive…but that it’s still essential to keep a data backup of important files.
+That means that you’re no more likely to lose data with an all-flash setup versus a standard hard drive, but it’s still essential to keep a backup of important files.

 Before we go on to some of the testing, it’s important to get a quick primer on some of the more technical terms associated with SSDs:

 - MLC and SLC: Multi-Level Cell memory is cheaper and slower, generally found on consumer-grade SSD drives.
 Single-Level Cell memory in enterprise and enthusiast-grade SSDs is faster and technically less prone to data loss.

 - Memory Block: A portion of the physical memory on a flash drive.
 A “bad block” is inaccessible or poorly accessible to your computer, causing a lower-than-reported level of available storage and potential read and write errors for files and software.